Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Distribution under general alternatives

-Proving the CLT of the conditional mean \eqref{R2} is more difficult, and requires the stronger notion of exponential stabilization~\cite{penroseclt}.
-For any locally finite point set $\cH\subset \R^d$ and $x\in \R^d$, define the {\it out-degree measure} of a graph functional $\sG$ as follows: For all Borel sets $A\subset \R^d$
+In this section, the (unconditional) CLT of the test statistic \eqref {R} is derived.
+This involves finding the CLT of the conditional mean \eqref{R2}, which requires the stronger notion of exponential stabilization \cite{penroseclt}.
+For any locally finite point set $\cH \subset\R^{d}$ and $x\in\R^{d}$, define the \emph{out-degree measure} of a graph functional $\sG$ as follows: For all Borel sets $A\subset\R^{d}$,